 The Curriculum

 Stapolin ETNS teaches the Primary School Curriculum as required by the Department of Education and Youth (DEY).
+There are eleven subjects in the Primary School Curriculum:

 ❖ English